Planetbiru/MagicAppBuilder/comparation-en.md

     * **Specific Database Support & Flexibility:** Explicitly supporting **MySQL, MariaDB, and PostgreSQL** with the ability to switch without application modification is a strong point for users with existing infrastructure or specific database preferences.
 Many general low-code platforms might support a wider array of databases but might not emphasize seamless switching as a core strength.
     * **Horizontal Scaling without Modification:** The explicit mention that both application and database can be horizontally scaled *without requiring upgrades or modifications to the application* is a significant advantage, implying a highly elastic and adaptable architecture.

+-   **Offline First & No AI Dependency:** Unlike many modern platforms that rely on cloud services or AI for code generation, MagicAppBuilder is designed to work **100% offline**.
+It can be run on a single PC without any internet connection, ensuring data privacy and full control over the development environment.
+This makes it ideal for developing sensitive applications or for use in environments with limited or no internet access.

+-   **Advanced Developer Tooling and Data Management:** MagicAppBuilder provides several features aimed at improving developer productivity and data integrity.
+    -   **Entity Editor Enhancements:** Features like an **entity filter** for easier navigation and **autocomplete suggestions** for foreign key fields streamline the data modeling and entry process.
+    -   **Application Lifecycle Management:** Tools for **inspecting, rebuilding, and recreating applications** provide a safety net for developers, ensuring application integrity and offering powerful recovery options if configurations are lost or corrupted.

 **Comparison with Leading Low-Code Platforms (e.g., OutSystems, Mendix, Appian, Microsoft Power Apps):**

 * **Breadth vs. Depth:**